Whenever you undertake a major project, there’s the risk of misunderstandings, miscommunications, and other misdemeanors throwing you off course.

 Here are the top three reasons to use a RACI chart:

-1. Clearly defining roles and expectations
+1. Clearly define roles and expectations

 Common questions you might ask yourself could include:

-- How much work should each team member get done in a day?
+• How much work should each team member get done in a day?

-- What will the deadline be, and are there milestones to reach along the way?
+• What will the deadline be and are there milestones to reach along the way?

-2. Streamlining communication
+2. Streamline communication

 So what’s the solution to haphazard communication?

-3. Distributing workloads evenly
+3. Distribute workloads evenly

-In addition to setting up the conditions for project success, RACI charts can also help leadership reduce the risk of individual employee burnout.
+In addition to setting up the conditions for project success, RACI charts can also help leadership reduce the risk of individual employee burnout

 Seeing every team member’s responsibilities in a RACI chart can provide workload information at a glance.
 It can show just how much work each team member has on their plate, which makes it easier to balance the workload.
 That way, you won’t end up in a situation where silos develop and a few individuals bear the burden of most of the work.

-In light of the recent quiet quitting movement, a form of labor protest where employees ‘work their worth,’ it’s important to make sure each individual has a manageable workload.
+In light of the recent quiet quitting movement, a form of labor protest where employees “work their worth,” it’s important to make sure each individual has a manageable workload.
 If stress levels soar due to rising workloads, the risk of disengagement increases, which can lead to burnout.

 How to make a RACI chart

 At this point, you now know why you might need a RACI chart, so you’re probably wondering how to make your own.
+If you’re looking for a head start, try the Wrike RACI template to set up your matrix in record time.

 1. Identify all project roles